Frequently Asked Questions (FAQs)

 Yes, there is a 10% discount on registration fee for the Summer Conference for anyone who is also attending a session workshop.

-Can I attend part of a two-week session?
+Can I attend part of a two-week session or part of the Open Studio Residency?

-No, participation in the summer workshops is for the full session.
+No, participation in the programs is for the full session.

 How do I get there?